dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    - Added a "Back to Top" tab between main screen and footer where user can click and it will go to the top
    * Created "Widgets" folder than will contain all of the redesigned widgets as well as variants
    + Uploaded "Home Page Example", a digital draft, which is what the website would look like
-   - Uploaded "My Courses" Design #1 and "My Courses" Design #2, which has a complete set of design aside from the teacher and setting mode
+   - Uploaded "'My Courses' Design #1" and "'My Courses' Design #2", which has a complete set of design aside from the teacher and setting mode
-   * Uploaded "Online Bookstore"
+   * Uploaded "'Online Bookstore'"
    + Uploaded "Icon" which contains all the icons and images used.

    The 2 widgets "My Courses" and "Onine Bookstore" recieved their own design folder because they are essential widgets targets for this project.
 Other widgets, except "Important Dates" won't recieve their own folder or file because they're designs won't be changed or is simple.
 The next steps is to create "Important Dates" Widget design.